 A growing number of cities are choosing to transition to 100 percent clean electricity – and dozens have already hit that target – while the list of states committed to a 100% renewable energy future also continues to grow.

-California is a clean energy leader.
-Ahead of schedule, the state met its target of 33 percent renewable energy by 2020.
-Senate Bill 100, passed in 2018, increases other targets for renewable energy to achieve 100 percent zero-carbon energy by 2045.
+This local and state demand has contributed to a near doubling of renewable energy generation in the decade since 2008, according to the U.S. Energy Information Administration.
 Much of the cost-effective renewable energy is coming from large, utility-scale wind, solar, and hydropower operations.
-Small-scale solar installations are also part of the solution and can provide local economic development, employment, and customer cost-saving benefits.
+Small-scale solar installations are also part of the solution and can provide local economic development, job creation, and clean air benefits.

-Research by the Luskin Center for Innovation (LCI) has influenced the design and implementation of distributed energy policy and investments.
-The focus has been on helping to bring renewable energy to all types of communities, including low-income areas disproportionately impacted by pollution from fossil-fuel powered energy and transportation.
+Research by the Luskin Center for Innovation (LCI) has influenced the design and implementation of distributed energy policy and investments in leading cities and states, like California.
+We focus on helping to bring renewable energy to all types of communities, including low-income areas disproportionately impacted by pollution from fossil-fuel powered energy and transportation.
 (See our Transportation Program page for research on transportation electrification.)
 Our renewable energy-focused research includes the following projects.

 Authors: J.R.
 DeShazo, Michael Kadish, and Alex Turek